Getting active as a Workplace Rep

 Training for Workplace Representatives

-It essential that all NASUWT Workplace Representatives get trained on the most appropriate training course as soon as possible after they are elected into their Union position.
+It is essential that all NASUWT Workplace Representatives get trained on the most appropriate training course as soon as possible after they are elected into their Union position.
 The first course Workplace Representatives should undertake is the Working Together Stage 1 course.
 There are then further essential training courses that Workplace Representatives should undertake as they gain more experience.
 Workplace Representatives have rights to time off to attend appropriate trade union training.
 If you are a Workplace Representative and you are having difficulty gaining time off then speak to your Local Association Secretary in the first instance.

 Find out more about the Workplace Reps training courses, to book a place on a course make sure you inform your Local Association Secretary in the first instance, you can see relevant courses for you by going to book a training course.